 1. Harassment or threats.
 Verbal or written threats, coercion or any other conduct that by design, intent or recklessness places another individual in reasonable fear of physical harm through words or actions directed at that person, or creates a hostile environment in which others are unable reasonably to conduct or participate in work, education, research, living, or other activities, including but not limited to stalking, cyber-stalking, and racial harassment.
-2. Sexual harassment.
-Unwelcome sexual advances, requests for favors, and/or other verbal or physical conduct of a sexual nature when:

-a.
-Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or status in a university activity, or b.
-Submission to, or rejection of, such conduct by an individual is used as the basis for employment or decisions affecting such individual's employment or status in a University activity, or c.
-Such conduct has the purpose or effect of interfering with an individual's work or academic performance or creating an intimidating, hostile, or offensive employment or academic environment; or d.
-Such conduct is otherwise unlawful.

-(d) Obscene Behavior.
+- 2. Sexual harassment.
+Unwelcome sexual advances, requests for favors, and/or other verbal or physical conduct of a sexual nature when: - a.
+Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or status in a university activity, or - b.
+Submission to, or rejection of, such conduct by an individual is used as the basis for employment or decisions affecting such individual's employment or status in a University activity, or - c.
+Such conduct has the purpose or effect of interfering with an individual's work or academic performance or creating an intimidating, hostile, or offensive employment or academic environment; or - d.
+Such conduct is otherwise unlawful. - (d) Obscene Behavior.
 Conduct or behavior that the student knows or should know is reasonably likely to be considered obscene under the standards of the local community.
 Such behavior includes but is not limited to public exposure of one's own sexual organs and voyeurism, including but not limited to video voyeurism.

-(e) Hazing.
+Video voyeurism means recording, or using, disclosing or distributing a recording of others in a location or situation where there is a reasonable expectation of privacy (including, but not limited to, a residence hall room, locker room, or bathroom), without knowledge and consent of all individuals involved. - (e) Hazing.
 Any action or situation that recklessly, by design, or intentionally endangers the mental or physical health or safety of a student for any purpose including but not limited to initiation or admission into or affiliation with any student group or organization.
 In such an instance, hazing occurs if an individual or group:

-1. Causes or attempts to cause physical injury or other harm to a student including but not limited to emotional distress, or engages in any conduct which presents a threat to the student's health or safety, which shall include but not be limited to any brutality of a physical nature, such as whipping, beating, branding, exposure to the elements, forced consumption of any food, alcohol, drug, or other substance, or other forced physical activity that could adversely affect the physical or physical and mental health or safety of the student, and any activity that would subject the student to extreme mental stress, such as sleep deprivation, forced sexual conduct, and forced exclusion from social contact.

-2. Engages in an action or activity which has a tendency to or which is intended to demean, disgrace, humiliate, or degrade a student, which shall include but not be limited to, forced conduct that could result in extreme embarrassment, or other forced activity that could adversely affect the mental health or dignity of the student.

-3. Conduct that by design, intent or recklessness causes a student to be unable reasonably to pursue, or interferes with or attempts to interfere with a student's academic schedule or performance; or a.
-The victim gave consent to the conduct.

-4. Causes, induces, pressures, coerces, or requires a student to violate the law or to violate any provision of University of Florida regulations.
+- 1. Causes or attempts to cause physical injury or other harm to a student including but not limited to emotional distress, or engages in any conduct which presents a threat to the student's health or safety, which shall include but not be limited to any brutality of a physical nature, such as whipping, beating, branding, exposure to the elements, forced consumption of any food, alcohol, drug, or other substance, or other forced physical activity that could adversely affect the physical or physical and mental health or safety of the student, and any activity that would subject the student to extreme mental stress, such as sleep deprivation, forced sexual conduct, and forced exclusion from social contact. - 2.
+Engages in an action or activity which has a tendency to or which is intended to demean, disgrace, humiliate, or degrade a student, which shall include but not be limited to, forced conduct that could result in extreme embarrassment, or other forced activity that could adversely affect the mental health or dignity of the student. - 3.
+Conduct that by design, intent or recklessness causes a student to be unable reasonably to pursue, or interferes with or attempts to interfere with a student's academic schedule or performance; or - 4.
+Causes, induces, pressures, coerces, or requires a student to violate the law or to violate any provision of University of Florida regulations.